vincentchachere/osticket-prereqs/README.md

 ***

-### 36.B ) Congratulations, hopefully it is installed with no errors, but we are not finished just yet!
+### 36.B ) Congratulations!
+Hopefully it is installed with no errors, but we are not finished just yet!

 - *Scroll down for further instruction*